 Appeal

-If you disagree with the decision you may apply for a rectification of the decision from the Board of Appeal of the University of Eastern Finland by 14 June 2024 at 15.00 pm (EEST) at the latest.
+If you disagree with the student selection decision you may apply for rectification of the decision from the Dean of the faculty.
+It is possible to make a request for rectification only after the admission results have been made and published.
+The deadline is 29 December 2025 at 3 pm (EEST) at the latest.
 The instructions for making a request for rectification can be found on Admissions results website.

-In order to be considered for admission, the applicant must receive a minimum of 15 points.
-The applicant may obtain a maximum of 30 selection points.
+To be considered for admission, the applicant must receive a minimum of 10 selection points.
+The applicant may obtain a maximum of 20 selection points.

-The grade point average must either be given in the degree certificate, transcript of records or a separate, certified calculation, otherwise the applicant receives 0 points.
-If the applicant’s GPA does not follow the ECTS grading system, it will be converted accordingly by the Admission Committee for the programme during the evaluation process.
+The GPA must either be given in the degree certificate, transcript of records, or a separate, certified calculation, otherwise the application will not be considered.
+If the applicant’s GPA does not follow the ECTS grading system, it will be converted accordingly for the programme during the evaluation process.

-- Suitability of the earlier studies for the Master's programme
+Phase 2: Suitability of the earlier studies for the master's programme

-The amount of relevant previous studies (in ECTS) in the field of Marketing.
-In addition, one appropriate methodology course will also be calculated into this section: 1 ECTS = 0,5 points. (a maximum of 15 points).
-Internships and final thesis/exam/project (or equivalent) are not included in the above-mentioned studies.
+Finally, applicants are awarded selection points based on the amount of relevant previous studies (in ECTS) in the field of Marketing and Quantitative Research Methods.
+These studies are scored as follows: 1 ECTS = 0,5 points (a maximum of 15 points).
+Internships, work experience, and final thesis/exam/project (or equivalent) are not included in the above-mentioned studies.

 If an applicant has several higher education degrees or separate studies in higher education that are not part of a degree, all of these can be considered when calculating the suitable studies, provided that the attachments proving these studies meet the University’s document requirements.